circlefin/malachite/Specs/English/messsages-to-events.md

 Messages with heights `h'` with either `h' < h` (past) or `h' > h` (future).

-The pseudo-code description of the algorithm ignores messages from different heights.
+The pseudocode description of the algorithm ignores messages from different heights.
 If we take the same approach in this specification, we have to specify separately modules responsible to handle those messages.